1337joe/du-ship-displays/README.md

 Documentation of the bundler is at the above link, but to put it simply you need to be able to run Lua scripts and simply call `bundleTemplate.lua template.json` (with appropriate paths for file locations) and it will build a json configuration based on the template.
 On Linux this can be piped to `xclip -selection c` to put it directly on the clipboard, while on Windows piping to `clip.exe` should do the same thing.
 Alternately, you can write it to a file and copy from there.

-If you don't have a Lua runtime set up the easiest solution is to copy from the configurations hosted on the [project page on my website](https://du.w3asel.com/du-ship-displays/).
+If you don't have a Lua runtime set up the easiest solution is to copy from the configurations hosted on the [project page](https://1337joe.github.io/du-ship-displays/).
 Each template included in the repository is built automatically on update and uploaded there.
 The alternative is manually replacing the tags (`${tag}`) according to the rules of the templater.

-`logo.svg` may be replaced with your organization logo (or any other logo you like) to embed that logo in the screens on build from template.
-To keep git from tracking changes to this file run `git update-index --assume-unchanged logo.svg`.
-If you want to update the logo without using the templater simply paste your logo SVG into the value of the LOGO_SVG variable in-game or use find-replace on the exported json.

 ## Developer Dependencies